If you've ever felt the frustration of managing multiple online accounts, whether…

 With the numerous skins and themes available, you can then customize your storefront to suit your needs.

-Finally, follow the guidance provided by Square to launch your website.
+Finally, follow Square’s guidance to launch your website.

-To modify the look of your store, head over to the site builder.
+To modify your store’s look, head to the site builder.
 You’ll find options on the left that let you do just that.
-On the right is a preview window that allows you to view the preview of your website before publishing it live to the web.
+On the right is a preview window that enables you to view your website before publishing it live on the web.

-However, you have the freedom to reorder the site’s layout, add elements, and update your content as needed.
+However, you can reorder the site’s layout, add elements, and update your content as needed.
 To create most of these designs, navigate to the top of the screen; you’ll find a toolbar that allows you to switch between desktop and mobile views.

 It’s here you’ll insert entirely new items, categories, sections, and pages.
 You’re sure enough bound to have some fun playing around with these options.